 This industry is changing.
 Thanks to the shift from the pen-and-paper ordering method she first used at Outback Steakhouse to the modern POS system her restaurant is using now, Deena's job has been both simplified and enriched.
 "I think [technology] has had a huge impact," she said.

-A web-based restaurant POS system lets restaurateurs check sales reports and data immediately from anywhere.
+A restaurant point of sale lets restaurateurs check sales reports and data immediately from anywhere.
 Additionally, modern POS systems are built for enhanced ease-of-use for managers and servers alike.
 In the interview, Deena stressed the importance of the invaluable insight she has gained from using modern restaurant technology.